StevenBlack/vocab/million-dollar-words.md

 ### pertinacious
 Holding firmly to a belief or opinion; unwilling to be drawn away from a previously held idea.
 (See also obdurate.)

+### peruse
-Pronounced PERT-IN-AY-SHUSS. peruse To review thoroughly, study carefully.
+To review thoroughly, study carefully.
 Often misused to mean "skim."
-Say PURR- OOZE.

 ### pestle